CrowdStrike/glide-core/CONTRIBUTING.md

 So we use it exclusively for component tests.
 Web Test Runner does support visual testing—but not sharding—though it appears to be heading toward archival.
 So we limit our use of it.

+#### Why does `main` have a [merge queue](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/configuring-pull-request-merges/managing-a-merge-queue#about-merge-queues)?

+We use merge queues to avoid a deployment race condition when two PRs are merged around the same time.

+Say we have two branches about to be merged—branch `a` and `b`—and both branches change some components.
+Branch `a` is merged.
+Then a minute later branch `b` is merged.
+Branch `a` is likely to finish building and deploying first.
+But it may not given how variable CI times are.

+Branch `b` may finish first instead.
+If it does, branch `a`—which doesn't include the changes in branch `b`—will re-deploy both Storybook and our baseline screenshots to R2 and replace those of branch `b` with its own.
+`main` will still include changes from both branches.
+But our baseline screenshots won't represent `main`, and Storybook won't include the changes from `b`.

+This is usually only a problem on larger teams.
+But we figured we'd run into it sooner or later, and merge queues easily solve it.
+Putting `main` merges into a queue forces branches to be deployed sequentially.